Aberdaron: Llanfaelrhys

 Porth Ysgo, owned by the National Trust, is reached by a steep slope from Llanfaelrhys, 3+1/4 mi east of Aberdaron, past a disused manganese mine in Nant y Gadwen.
 The mine employed 200 people in 1906; the ore was used as a strengthening agent for steel.
 The mine closed in 1927, and produced 45644 LT in its lifetime.
 Where the path from Ysgo reaches the beach, a waterfall, Pistyll y Gaseg, tumbles over the cliff.
 At the eastern end of the bay is Porth Alwm, where the stream from Nant y Gadwen flows into the sea.
 The south-facing beach is composed of fine, firm sand.

 To the west, King Arthur's last battle against his arch enemy, Mordred, was supposedly fought in the fields around Porth Cadlan.
 Offshore lies a rock, Maen Gwenonwy, named after Arthur's sister.

 Lladron Maelrhys are two large stones on the border between Llanfaelrhys and Y Rhiw.
 It is claimed that, years ago, thieves broke into St Maelrhys Church, intent on stealing money.
 Caught in the act, they fled for their lives but were caught as they approached Y Rhiw, and killed on the spot; the stones mark their burial place.
-Another version claims that as they crossed the parish boundary they were turned to stone for their sacrilege.
+Another version claims that, as they crossed the parish boundary, they were turned to stone for their sacrilege.

 Porthor

-Porthor (Whistling Sands) is a cove 3+1/4 mi north of Aberdaron that has smooth white sand; when dry, the sand whistles, or squeaks, underfoot.
+Porthor (Whistling Sands) is a cove 3+1/4 mi north of Aberdaron that has smooth white sand; when dry, the sand whistles or squeaks, underfoot.
 The crescent-shaped beach is backed by steep cliffs of relatively hard rock, from which the cove has been sculpted by the rough seas.
-The bay is the centre of a National Trust estate comprising 420 acre of shoreline, headland and farmland, and including Mynydd Carreg and Mynydd Anelog.
+The bay is the centre of a National Trust estate comprising 420 acre of shoreline, headland and farmland; it includes Mynydd Carreg and Mynydd Anelog.

 On the hill summits that dot the headlands are heather and gorse, shaped by the prevailing wind; thrift and wild thyme thrive on the acidic soil.
 The cliffs are a stronghold of the chough, and a nesting place for razorbills and guillemots.
 On the lower rocks, in reach of the waves, are plentiful lichens, seaweeds, sponges, limpets and barnacles.

 To the south are Dinas Bach and Dinas Mawr, twin peninsulas formed from weathered pillow lavas 600 million years old, thought to have been early fortified sites from the Iron Age.
 Kittiwakes, cormorants and shags can be seen on the cliffs, while farm birds such as the yellowhammer frequent the gorse.
 On Mynydd Anelog, experimental plots have been marked out to monitor different methods of managing heather to discover the best way the habitat can be conserved for the future.

 North of Porthor is Porth Iago, a south-facing narrow inlet and rocky cove, which has a small beach and steep cliffs.